buraktaskin-ar/KeepIt-Project/README.md

     KeepIt is a console-based Java application designed as a bookmark management system, allowing users to add, manage, and download web pages for offline viewing.
     The project is developed following the <strong>Model-View-Controller (MVC)</strong> architecture; a <strong>command-line interface (CLI)</strong> serves as the view component, while database integration is achieved using <strong>JDBC</strong> and <strong>MySQL</strong> for data storage and retrieval.
 Key features include asynchronous web page downloading using
-    <strong>ExecutorService</strong>, adherence to clean code principles, and data management through the MVC structure.
+    <strong>ExecutorService</strong>, adherence to clean code principles, and data management through the MVC structure.The key aspect of this project is downloading web pages using modern multithreading methods.
+I will soon share a blog post on Medium, thoroughly explaining all the code in detail.
 </p>